 Steve Jobs' agony and ecstasy to hit NY stage

-NEW YORK Oct 6 (Reuters) - A new play about Steve Jobs, the public's love affair with the devices he created, and the human cost of creating them, will go ahead next week despite his death, theater representatives said on Thursday.
+NEW YORK (Reuters) - A new play about Steve Jobs, the public's love affair with the devices he created, and the human cost of creating them, will go ahead next week despite his death, theatre representatives said on Thursday.

 The off-Broadway one-man show, "The Agony and the Ecstasy of Steve Jobs," will open at The Public Theater in New York on October 17 with previews beginning next week.
 The Apple Inc. co-founder died on Wednesday at the age of 56, after a years-long and highly public battle with cancer and other health issues.